 - VCA: Controlling pulling on walks (harness features and safe handling)

-- AKC: The importance of a well-fitting dog harness
+- AKC: The importance of a well-fitting harness

 - AKC: Choosing the right dog harness (measuring and fitting tips)